gaspardob/Mini-GPT-La-Fontaine/README.md

 # Mini-GPT-for-La-Fontaine-s-Fables
-Small Decoder in order to generate small La Fontaine's Fable
+Small Decoder in order to generate small french "Fables" from la Fontaine.